6/22/15

 The Athabascan name, meaning “the high one,” has been a bone of contention between Alaska’s congressional delegation and Ohio’s, which has sought to preserve the current name honoring assassinated U.S. president William McKinley.
 “At home in Alaska, we just call it Denali because it’s part of our history,” Murkowski said, according to the statement.
 “Officially changing the name from Mount McKinley to Mount Denali will show the long-standing significance that the name Denali holds for Alaskans.”
 [KTUU teevee]

 The ancestors of all American Indians living east of the Rocky Mountains saw that peak about 12,000 years ago after coming up the Little Missouri then crossing into the Cheyenne/Belle Fourche drainage.
-Lakota is an Algonquin-based tongue and is spoken by a majority of South Dakota’s tribal nations.
+Lakota is spoken by a majority of South Dakota’s tribal nations.

 Restoring the dignity of endangered cultures is one tiny part of eliminating suicides and despair in South Dakota and Wyoming.